-The Safeguarding Governor will report on Operation Encompass in the termly report to Governors.
+The DSL will report to the Safeguarding Link Governor on Operation Encompass in the termly report to Governors.
 All information is anonymised for these reports.

-We have used the Operation Encompass Key Adult Responsibilities checklist to ensure that all appropriate actions have been taken by the school.
+We will use the Operation Encompass Key Adult Responsibilities checklist to ensure that all appropriate actions will be taken by the school.

-When Headteacher, DSL or DDSLs leave the school and other staff are appointed, they will ensure that all Operation Encompass log-in details are shared with the new Headteacher/Key Adults and that the new member of staff will undertake the Operation Encompass online training.
+When the Headteacher, DSL or DDSLs leave the school and other staff are appointed, they will ensure that all Operation Encompass log-in details are shared with the new Headteacher/Key Adults and that the new member of staff will undertake the Operation Encompass online training.